 Capsule Wardrobe Planner & E-Course

+I decided to build my own capsule wardrobe when I came to the realisation that I simply could not continue shopping and buying the way I used to.
 I used to be an impulse buyer, a sale shopping addict, an easily influenced wannabe.
 Buying clothes that I then regretted the moment I passed my front door was not uncommon.
 I would hide behind the excuse ‘I’ve had a bad day’ to indulge in hours of late night online shopping which would result in too many bad judgement buys.
 Sales were my weakness and just a flash of that red sign – giving me the ‘come inside, I’ve got 30% off for you’ eyes – would be enough for me to completely lose self control and send me into crazed panic buying mode.
 You know the kind, where you scour the sale rack repeatedly because there has to be something worth buying, it’s a sale for goodness sake.
 You settle on a top that isn’t your size, in a colour you don’t like and in a style you’ll never wear, but it had 50% off so you still gain that instant fuzzy feeling from nabbing such a ‘bargain’.
 If my impulse buying and sale shopping tactics weren’t bad enough, even my planned purchases were disastrous.
 I would often make the mistake of seeing a dress on someone else, making it my mission in life to own the said dress – eBay, Depop, give me that dress – to then finally hunt it down, buy it, wear it once, hate it and never wear it again.
 I was just one big wasting machine in a 5ft4 body.

 In 2015 I made the scary but ultimately life-changing leap into capsule wardrobe living.
 In other words, got rid of the crap that was circulating in my wardrobe, leaving me with just the good stuff.
 For months, maybe years, I’d read a variety of minimalist fashion blogs, exhausted Pinterest and mentally cleared out my wardrobe, but never had the courage to actually do it.
 Then, when we sold our house and moved in with my mam for what was meant to be a few months but turned out to be a year, we had to somehow cram in an entire house worth of belongings into one bedroom.
 I say this gave me an excuse to finally start, but looking back, I had no other choice.